Jordan blocks and the Bethe ansatz III: Class 5 model and its symmetries: Introduction

 The success in understanding the structure of the Hilbert space of the eclectic spin chain has motivated us to explore other non-diagonalisable integrable systems.
 Luckily for us, the interest in classifying all possible quantum R-matrices is nearly as old as the concept of the quantum inverse scattering method,\footnote{There exist different approaches to this problem: requiring the R-matrix to have certain symmetries \cite{Kulish:1981gi,Kulish1982,Jimbo:1985ua}, Baxterisation and representation theory \cite{Turaev:1988eb,Jones:1989ed,Jones:1990,Wu_1993}, transforming the Yang-Baxter equation into a differential equation \cite{Vieira:2017vnw,Vieira:2019vog}, reconstructing it from Hamiltonians that satisfy the Reshetikhin condition \cite{DeLeeuw:2019gxe,DeLeeuw:2019fdv,deLeeuw:2020ahe,deLeeuw:2020xrw,Corcoran:2023zax}, etc.} so we already have a list of candidates we can choose from.
 In this article, we will focus solely on one of the R-matrices found in \cite{DeLeeuw:2019gxe}, denoted as \emph{Class 5}.
+Although currently there are no known applications of this model, this does not mean that studying it is completely useless.
+We show that the spectrum of this model is relatively simple and can be understood in terms of the spectrum of the XXX spin chain.
+We believe that this simplicity makes the Class 5 model a good training ground where we can familiarise ourselves with the unusual properties of non-diagonalisable integrable models.

 The outline of this article is as follows.
 In section 2 we review some concepts regarding non-diagonalisable matrices.
 In section 3, we present the Hamiltonian and the R-matrix of the Class 5 model.
 Sections 4 and 5 are dedicated to describe the structure of Jordan blocks of the transfer matrix and the Hamiltonian respectively.
 In section 6 we present some conclusions and future directions.
 We close our article with an appendix where we compute the behaviour of the transfer matrix for large values of the spectral parameter.